Life’s big lessons are irrefutable, and usually hold within them great wisdom.

 Here’s the confronting truth about life that’s hard to avoid, but easy to ignore.
 You’re going to lose everything and everyone you care about in life.

-I’ve tucked this piece into my files and pull it out whenever I want to remember the power of gratitude.
+I’ve tucked this piece, written by a mindfulness teacher, Jeff Foster, into my files and pull it out whenever I want to remember the power of gratitude.

 You Will Lose Everything

 “You will lose everything.
 Your money, your power, your fame, your success, perhaps even your memories.
 Your looks will go.
 Loved ones will die.
 Your body will fall apart.
 Everything that seems permanent is impermanent and will be smashed.
 Experience will gradually, or not so gradually, strip away everything that it can strip away.

 Waking up means facing this reality with open eyes and no longer turning away.

 But right now, we stand on sacred and holy ground, for that which will be lost has not yet been lost, and realizing this is the key to unspeakable joy.